yesufh/solana-ecosystem-infra-case-study/README.md

 **The Event:** In January 2025, a high-profile ticker launch created a "Verification Paradox."
 Without an immediate Contract Address (CA), the market was forced to rely on social media as a primary data source.

 **Systems Analysis:** I analyzed the split between "Social Sentiment" and "Network Reality."
 While prominent traders like **Taco** signaled a "Liquidity Drain" (FUD), the underlying volume metrics ($500M+) suggested a massive expansion.
-* **The Takeaway:** I identified a "conviction threshold"—if a single tweet can shake out a holder base, the system's "social uptime" is low.
+* **The Takeaway:** I identified a "conviction threshold"—if a single tweet can make a holder sell without an objective reason, the system's "social uptime" is low.
 Filtering this noise is a core technical skill I now prioritize.

 <p align="center">
   <img src="assets/trump_tweets_coin.png" width="300" hspace="5">